yovana888/yovana888/README.md

  <img align="right" alt="GIF" src="https://resultpediabd.com/wp-content/uploads/2019/08/me.gif" width="400" height="300" />

-## I'm FrontEnd Developer
-💻 I'm currently working on web applications.
+-💻 I'm FrontEnd Developer and currently working on web applications.
-✅ I like web design as well as handling logic when programming ✍ I tend to think more about how to improve the user experience in the applications that I develop
+-✅ I like web design as well as handling logic when programming -✍ I tend to think more about how to improve the user experience in the applications that I develop

 ### Talk with me: